MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/poor-performance-or-application-problems.md

 This issue occurs when users connect to remote computers that are running Windows 10, version 1709.
 When these users play video using the VMR9 (Video Mixing Renderer 9) codec, the player shows only a black window.

 This is a known issue in Windows 10, version 1709.
-The issue does not occur in Windows 10 version 1703.
+The issue doesn't occur in Windows 10, version 1703.

 ### Desktop sharing issues on Windows 10